tdmalone/working-plusplus/README.md

     ./ngrok http 80 # Or port 5000 if you're running with heroku local.

-ngrok will provide you with the public URL your app is accessible on; this is the URL you'll need to use in Step 6 of the installation instructions above.
+ngrok will provide you with the public URL your app is accessible on.
+This is the URL you'll then need to use in **step 6** of the installation instructions above.

+Other than the modifications to steps 5 and 6, make sure you've followed all the rest of the installation instructions.
+You should then be set up and ready with a local development instance that you can interact with directly on Slack!
+If you run into any problems, feel free to [create an issue](https://github.com/tdmalone/working-plusplus/issues/new).

+When submitting pull requests, please check first that your changes pass linting and tests (`yarn lint` and `yarn test`).
+If you come across annoying *stylistic* linting rules, feel free to [change them](https://eslint.org/docs/rules/) in [`.eslintrc.js`](.eslintrc.js) as part of your pull request, providing they don't cause an adverse effect on existing code.
+You may also find `yarn fix` useful to automatically fix certain issues.

 ## TODO

 Although it works, it's very basic.
-Enhancements include:
+Potential enhancements include:

 * Improve tests for much better coverage
 * A way to retrieve the current version/git hash from Slack, for sanity-checking of deployments